Welcome to Schonhard Chiropractic

 The Jackson Husband & Wife Chiropractic Team was established in 1993.
 Dr. Ann Schonhard puts a strong emphasis on women and children and their unique chiropractic needs.
-She uses a gentle chiropractic approach and has 24 years of experience.
-Dr. Eric Schonhard uses a firmer approach with his chiropractic adjustments, and focuses on painful conditions involving: the lower-back/sciatica, mid-back/ribs, neck/shoulders, and headaches.
+She uses a gentle chiropractic approach.
+Dr. Eric Schonhard uses a firmer approach with his chiropractic adjustments and focuses on painful conditions involving: the lower-back/sciatica, mid-back/ribs, neck/shoulders, and headaches.

 Schonhard Chiropractic is conveniently located in Jackson, MI at 2522 Wildwood Avenue between Blair's & Laurence Avenue.
 Call us to set up a free consultation and discover the Jackson Husband & Wife Chiropractic Team.